Assamita18/bash/README.md

 Compare keyword to match criteria. --> Done

-Move files to a folder.
-Handle exception.
+Move files to a folder. -- Done

 Calculator. -> Done.